elfcorreia/tex_make_recipe/README.md

 ### Integration with text editors

 This makefile allows you to use editors like Sublime Text, thats provides shortcut for building using `Ctrl+B`.
+Just add the target `all` with the documents you want to build.
+For example:

+`all: doc1.pdf doc2.pdf`

 ### A general recipe for articles and beamer